jh1993/UnderusedOptions/README.txt

 - Vision Aura upgrade cost increased to 7 SP, but is now retroactive, automatically applying to all newly summoned minions.

 Nightmare Aura:
 - The dream upgrades are changed to only summon old witches, aelves, and flame rifts.
-Each dream upgrade summons a minion for every 25 damage dealt, which should result in roughly the same amount as before.
+Each dream upgrade summons a minion for 9 turns for every 25 damage dealt, which should result in roughly the same amount as before.
-- Dormancy (3 SP): If there are no enemies left in a realm, Nightmare Aura will not decrease in remaining duration.
-This allows an instance of the buff to persist from one realm to the next.
+- Dream Master (4 SP): Nightmare Aura now begins with 200 damage already stored in its damage pool, for the purpose of its Dream upgrades.
+This amount benefits 10 times from the damage bonuses of this spell.

 Pain Mirror:
 - Max Charges upgrade removed.